enessari/connector_ga4/README.md

 * ✅ Support for multiple GA4 properties across accounts
 * 🔁 Automatic discovery of properties if `property_list` is not provided
-* 🗕️ Customizable date range via `start_date` and `end_date`
+* 🗕️ Customizable date range via `start_date` and `end_date` (defaults to last 7 days)
-* 🧱 Dynamic selection of dimensions and metrics
+* 🧱 Dynamic selection of dimensions and metrics (with optional filter support)
-* 🎯 Optional segment-level filtering via `dimension_filter`
+* 🎯 Auto-injected `date` dimension if not defined in query
+* 📄 Admin API-based enrichment of `account_name` and `property_name`
+* ❌ Skips invalid queries or logs them to `/data/out/tables/invalid_queries.csv`
 * 📅 Output saved as individual `.csv` files for each query under `/data/out/tables/`
-* 🧪 Unit-testable modular architecture with coverage support
+* 🧪 Unit-testable modular architecture with optional schema validation support

 ---